top of page

 Built-in 1944

-Dawson House was a former female patient acute ward 4 and is a substantial two-storey building with a basement, built into the steep slope at the northern end of the Female Patients Area.
-Purposely built as an acute ward for female patients, the building in its design and layout reflects the principles of Mental Hygiene.
+Dawson House was numbered female patient acute ward 4 and was named after Professor William Siegfried Dawson, a pioneer of psychiatry at the University of Sydney.
+The building is a substantial two-storey building with a basement, built into the steep slope at the northern end of the Female Patients Area.
+Purposely designed as an acute ward for female patients, the building reflects the principles of Mental Hygiene in its design and layout.

-The building has its main front (south) entrance at the ground floor and rear (north) entrance at the basement level and retains its open semi-formal garden setting.
-Later additions and alterations including stairwells (1965) at the northern ends of the wings, air-conditioning plant and ducting, non-original interior partitions enclosing and dividing former open spaces, and fire doors, are not of state-level cultural heritage significance.
+The building has its main front (south) entrance on the ground floor and a rear (north) entrance on the basement level, and retains its open, semi-formal garden setting.
+Later additions and alterations, including stairwells (1965) at the northern ends of the wings, the air-conditioning plant and ducting, non-original interior partitions that enclose and divide former open spaces, and fire doors, are not of state-level cultural heritage significance.

 Research Note: